Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Rental property areas affected to the Healthy Homes Standard in Te Mata include each:
+Property rental areas that are affected with Healthy Homes Standard.
+Healthy Homes Standard in Te Mata include each:

 • Living Room